amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Tenets/index.md

         We produce hypothesis and design solutions and evaluate outcomes and outputs.

         We understand that quality means valuable as well as functional.

-Secure and sustainable, reliable and scalable.
+        We design for security, privacy, and sustainability, reliability and scalability.

         We consider what success means and how we will measure it at the start and throughout the problem lifecycle.